 Pioneer Union School District serves Preschool through grade eight students in the southern portion of El Dorado County.
-PUSD operates two elementary schools, Pioneer Elementary serves students in grades preschool through fifth grade and Walt Tyler Elementary, a necessary small school, serves students in grades Transitional Kindergarten through fifth grade.
-Due to the Caldor Fire that destroyed Walt Tyler Elementary School Facilities August 17, 2021, the grade level and classroom configurations for 2022-23 will be dependent on enrollment.
+PUSD operates two elementary schools, Pioneer Elementary serves students in grades preschool through fifth grade and Walt Tyler Elementary, a Necessary Small School, serves students in grades Transitional Kindergarten through fifth grade.
+Due to the Caldor Fire that destroyed Walt Tyler Elementary School Facilities August 17, 2021, the grade level and classroom configurations for 2022-23 for Walt Flyer were dependent on enrollment.
 In addition, PUSD operates one middle school, Mountain Creek Middle School, serving students in grades sixth through eighth.
 Pioneer Elementary and Mountain Creek Middle School are located next to the PUSD District Office in the town of Somerset at an elevation of approximately 2100 feet.
-Walt Tyler School Site is approximately 15 miles northeast of the District Office in the Town of Grizzly Flat at an elevation of approximately 4000 feet.
+Walt Tyler School Site is approximately 15 miles northeast of the District Office in the Town of Grizzly Flats at an elevation of approximately 4000 feet.
 Our student body is 69% white non-hispanic,14% hispanic and 14% two or more races.
 48% of students are in households that are socioeconomically disadvantaged.

-PUSD has two involved parent groups, our PTO serves to represent all of our sites.
-We're very proud of our ongoing commitment to music education; our Pioneer Music Coalition (PMC) works with the entire community to support high quality music instruction for all students.
+PUSD has involved parent groups, our PTO serves to represent all of our sites.
 We have highly engaged School Site Councils working with administration to develop, review and evaluate the effectiveness of our educational programs.
-We have a five member school board; one of the members is a veteran of the Board for more than eight years.
+We have a five member school board.